 Your interviewer wants to hear many things in a job interview, but most of all, a potential employer wants to know what to expect from you as an employee.
 So be ready with a well-thought-out, intelligent answer.

 Before you even start thinking about the details, keep in mind that honesty about yourself and your philosophy goes without saying.
-Don’t makeup things about yourself to fit the job.
-If you have to do that, then that job probably isn’t right for you to begin with.
-As your craft, your personal philosophy, remind yourself to be real and be consistent.
+Don’t just makeup things about yourself to fit the job.
+If you have to do that, then that job probably isn’t right for you.
+As your craft, your philosophy, remind yourself to be real and be consistent.

 It may help to review some of the theorists who have shaped current practices in your field, but it is acceptable to mention that you are eclectic in your approach, tailoring your actions based on the situation.
 Just make sure you can describe the specific approaches you most often take to back up your answers.

 When asking follow-up questions, interviewers may ask for examples of how you have applied your philosophy.
 So be ready to describe specific situations, the actions you took, and the positive results you generated through your approach.